Note: this post was written in 2019 and a lot has changed since then in terms of energy prices!

 For EV charging in the above example, 8.25kWh gets us 38 miles and cost just over 25p, this would have cost 74p on our old off-peak tariff.
 The downside would be charging at peak rates, at peak time in winter – for example if the battery was flat at 5pm and the car was needed.
 This could cost almost £3- however in practise if I needed to, I’d use a rapid charger just a mile away instead at £1!

 The financial benefit of the Ohme will probably pay back the purchase price (£199) in maybe 1 year, again this depends on the actual electricity prices.
-The convenience aspects and the ability to avoid a 100% charge, extending battery life, I find more of an incentive.
+The convenience aspects and the ability to avoid a 100% charge, extending battery life, are more of an incentive to me.